"Tell Me Lies" Proves F*ckboys Are The Scariest Part of Growing Up

 Spoilers ahead.
 In Tell Me Lies, chances are you’re going to hate Stephen DeMarco.
 But, like Lucy Albright, the 18-year-old freshman at the centre of the series, you probably also won’t be able to stop thinking about him — because that’s the way fuckboys work.

-Based on Carola Lovering's novel of the same name, the series, which premieres Sept.
-7 on Disney+ in Australia with its first three episodes, follows university student Lucy (Grace Van Patten) as she first encounters, then gets romantically involved with Stephen (Jackson White), a pretty run-of-the-mill guy who Lucy can’t get out of her head.
-The thing is, he isn’t a great guy.
-As in, he’s actually a pretty bad guy.
-He lies, he cheats (kind of), he manipulates Lucy and the other women in his life, and he may have been involved in someone’s murder (more on that later).
+Based on Carola Lovering's novel of the same name, the Hulu series (which will air in the UK on Disney+ in November), follows Lucy (Grace Van Patten), a student at an East Coast college as she first encounters then gets romantically involved with Stephen (Jackson White), a pretty run-of-the-mill guy who Lucy can’t get out of her head.

 Advertisement